Viva Las Vegas

 From center stage to show floor, “no rules” was the message.
 The explosion of color, madness of pattern clashing and style-mixing-not-matching were embraced by design teams across brands.

-Jordan Rudrow, vice president of events for Informa Markets Fashion, spoke to the change from conformity to confidence.
+Jordan Rudow, vice president of events for Informa Markets Fashion, spoke to the change from conformity to confidence.
 “Feathers, sparkle, metallic space girls and dopamine dressing brought home the theme of the show, called ‘Cosmic Shifts.’ ” Other show events included discussions on “Women of Color in Fashion” and “Fashion for All,” as TikTok influencers made selections, matchmaking sessions took place between brands and buyers, and Busta Rhymes got the crowd going.

 At Signature B, based in Los Angeles, there was a mix of everything trending: rhinestone-fringed jeans jackets, super-distressed denim maxi skirts and baggy satin low-rise cargoes at $25.
 Marcelo Pak, owner of Skies Are Blue in Los Angeles, has grown his business to include curvy sizes, and his recycled-blazer sets were strong in all size ranges, priced from $15 to $30.